babilog/node-branch-merge-util/README.md

 ### Args

+#### `--gitUrl` (string)

+The `.git` url for the repo you are running the merge commands agains't.
+Keep in mind that the username on the git url must have permission to pull and push change to the repo

 #### `--branchPrefixList` (string list space - delimited)

 Will scope your branch list for merging based on the naming specified.